 The Motor Valley grand slam itinerary guarantees strong emotions and is perfect for motor lovers who want to do more than just watch the waving of the black and white checkered flag on TV.

 Here are a few things to do in this land of motors and good cuisine, all in a three-day tour.
-On your marks…get set...go!
+On your mark…get set...go!

-Without wasting time, you are immediately set back in history; in fact, day 1 of the tour takes you to Museo Casa Enzo Ferrari, also known as MEF, dedicated to the life and work of Enzo Ferrari, founder of the car manufacturer of the Prancing Horse.
+Without wasting time, you are immediately taken back in time; in fact, day 1 of the tour takes you to Museo Casa Enzo Ferrari, also known as MEF, dedicated to the life and work of Enzo Ferrari, founder of the car manufacturer of the Prancing Horse.

 It is located in Modena and the building that hosts the museum, shaped like a bonnet of a car, is yellow which is the colour chosen by Enzo Ferrari as the backdrop of the famous brand.
 It is also the colour that represents the town.